ct-js/docs.ctjs.rocks/docs/ct.styles.md

 # ct.styles

-This object allows to create, store and use predefined styles for drawing text.
+This object allows you to create, store, and use predefined styles for drawing text.
 These styles conform to Pixi's [TextStyle class](https://pixijs.download/release/docs/PIXI.TextStyle.html) properties.

 ## Using styles